 A friendly voiceover, a white background, and animated icons in the brand’s colors make it easy to get a sensitive point across.

 For CSR communication purposes: Procter & Gamble

-Classic video images and motion designs go hand in hand: you can easily add branding elements to corporate videos with this technique.
+Classic video images and motion designs go hand in hand: you can easily add branding elements to corporate videos, also known as institutional videos, with this technique.

 Check out this CSR communication video by Procter & Gamble.

 By combining inspiring images showing its employees, products, and target audiences with upbeat voiceover and animated shapes, the company is able to highlight its current CSR policy in a way that inspires trust.

 For the launch of its nightly broadcast, Vice News heavily relied on motion graphics elements to differentiate it from the rest of its video content.
 Notice how black and white images prevail but bright colors are used to highlight specific sequences.
 Learn more on product launch videos in this blog article!